CedricNtwari/e-commerce-vue/README.md

 - **Vite** - For faster build and development process
 - **SCSS** - For modular and reusable styling

+## API Integration

+The platform uses https://restapi.fr/api/projetproducts to store and retrieve product data.
+This is a free REST API service that holds the data temporarily.

+Note: Since this is a free service, data (including products) is only stored for up to 10 hours.
+This means that product information may be cleared after this period, requiring re-seeding or re-adding of products for consistent data display.

 ## Project Setup

 ```sh